 - Can stationary experiences work at room scale?

 - How do I fix download errors during VIVE Setup installation?

 - I can't complete the room setup.
 What should I do?

-- The headset and controllers are not being tracked properly.
-What can I do?
+- Why are the headset and controllers not tracked properly?

 VIVE Reality System

 - Capturing screenshots in VR